HPC Lab

 docker run -v `pwd`/zebrafish-ref/:/data/ biocontainers/blast:2.2.31 makeblastdb -in zebrafish.1.protein.faa -dbtype prot

-Apptainer: you might need to mount data folders if you test the container on your own computer!
+Apptainer: You might need to mount data folders if you test the container on your own computer!
 Ask if you an in doubt!

 apptainer pull docker://biocontainers/blast:2.2.31